-As you gaze out of your window at the concrete jungle around you, do you daydream of rolling green fields, lungfuls of fresh crisp air, the sights and sounds of nature, and mouthwateringly wholesome food?
+As you gaze out of your window at the concrete jungle around you, do you daydream of rolling green fields, crisp fresh air, the sights and sounds of nature, and delicious wholesome food?

-For our London-based Friends, we know how tempting the thought of escaping the city is, especially after being cooped up during lockdown.
+For our London-based Friends, we know how tempting the thought of escaping the city is.
 But time is a precious commodity in our hectic lives.
 You want to be able to hotfoot it out of work on a Friday and be in the countryside as soon as possible.

 So to help you make the most of your downtime, we've rounded up eight easy escapes from London that will take you less than 90 minutes to reach by car or train - perfect for a weekend getaway.
 Grab your overnight bag, head for the hills and escape the everyday at one of these beautiful staycation spots.

 Hop on the train from London Bridge and arrive in the Hertfordshire countryside within 50 minutes.
 The rambling, 15th-century Farmhouse at Redcoats is a family run restaurant and hotel that really has the wow factor.

 You'll find quirky details, historic features, stylish interiors and a passion for locally sourced food.
 The Cowshed Bar has become a destination bar in its own right locally and offers a great selection of tipples.
 On warm evenings, enjoy your drink on the terrace and savour the views across fields.

 No car needed: London Bridge to Hitchin (48 minutes); the inn is a 10-minute taxi ride from the station.

 Enjoy childhood nostalgia with a stay in the heart of Winnie-the-Pooh country.
 The distinctive Dorset Arms dates to 1595 and is in the middle of the Ashdown Forest.